Huck (Splavnukha/Splaunucha), Russia

 Huck, also known as Splavnukha or Splaunucha, was founded on 1 July 1767 with 79 families from the area of Isenburg and Palatinate.
 The village is located on the Bergseite, approximately 50 miles southwest of Saratov along the Yelkhovka Creek, near the Splavnukha River from which it takes the Russian name.

-Population of the Village (Courtesy of the Center for Volga German Studies)
+(Courtesy of the Center for Volga German Studies)

 The congregation in Huck was originally part of the Reformed parish headquartered in the village of Norka.
 A wooden church was built in Huck in 1840.